 How fast is a fiber network?

-With speeds of 1 Gigabit per second and higher, fiber networks offer greater speed and bandwidth to power multiple devices to stream video, for gaming, run applications and send large files in seconds.
+With speeds of 1 Gigabit per second and higher, fiber networks offer greater speed and bandwidth to power multiple devices for streaming video, for gaming, running applications and sending large files in seconds.

 Why does speed matter?